Seattle City Council votes to defund team that removes homeless encampments, in victory for activists

 Councilmember Lisa Herbold has questioned the Navigation Team’s tactics for years, and said she felt as if her efforts to change the team over the last four years have failed.

-“I received a call this morning from the executive [Mayor Durkan] referencing those efforts,” Herbold said implying that was an effort to get her to vote “no” on defunding the Navigation Team.
+“I received a call this morning from the executive [Durkan’s office] referencing those efforts,” Herbold said, which she saw as encouragement to vote “no” on defunding the Navigation Team.
 “I don’t feel like those efforts have produced results.”

 The council voted unanimously on an amendment to remove the police from the team.
 Councilmembers Andrew Lewis, Dan Strauss, Alex Pedersen and Debora Juarez voted “no” on the amendment that would eliminate the team and redirect funding,